 Tables Description Table 1.1.
-Comparing between VVER-1200 and VVER-1000.
+Comparing between VVER-1000 and VVER-1250.
 Table 1.2.
-Main parameters of VVER-1200 reactor.
+Main parameters of VVER-1250 reactor.
 Table 2.1.
 Initial data for Thermal calculation of the SG.
 Table 2.2.
 Melting point of metals.
 Table 2.3.
 Permissible deviations of tube sizes along wall thickness.
 Table 2.4.
 Parameters of corrosion-resistant steel tubes.
 Table 2.5.
+Results of Heat transfers in a steam generator.
+Table 2.6.
 Mechanical properties of steel 10ΓH2MΦA.
-Table 2.6.
+Table 2.7.
 The values of the coefficient of local resistance.
-Table 2.7.
+Table 2.8.
+Summarize of Hydraulic section.
+Table 2.9.
 Characteristic parameters and results of hydraulic calculation of the horizontal steam generator.
 Table 3.1.
 Initial data for the task is to design NPP with WWER type reactor.
 Table 3.2.
 Low pressure heater parameters.
 Table 3.3.
 High pressure heater parameters.
 Table 3.4.
 Steam parameters (0').
 Table 3.5.
 Steam parameters (SH).
 Table 3.6.
 All parameters at the part of NPP.
 Table 3.7.
 Results of Relative flowrate.
 Table 3.8.
 Relative flow rate and under production factor.
 Table 3.9.
 Values of flow rate at the part of NPP Table 3.10.
 Characteristic of closed RFWH in NPP.
 Table 4.1.
 Initial data for the calculation of the condenser.
 Table 4.2.
 The values of the coefficient of local resistance.
 Table 4.3.
 Initial data for the calculation of the second condenser.
 Table 4.4.
 Results of variant calculations of the condenser.

 Table 5.1.
-The results of calculations of the competitive structures of the condenser.
+The results of calculations of the competitive structures of

+the condenser.

 Table 5.2.
 Scorecard for comparing competitive technical solutions.

 Table 5.3.
 Stakeholders of the project.

 Table 5.4.
 Project goals and results.

 Table 5.5.
 Project Working Group.

 Table 5.6.
 Limitations and assumptions.

 Table 5.7.
 Design and research timing.

 Table 5.8.
 Schedule of the project design.

 Table 5.9.
 Costs for materials for the project.

 Table 5.10.
 Costs for specialized equipment.

 Table 5.11.
 Research cost budgeting.

 Table 6.1.
 Optimum microclimate indicators.

 Table 6.2.
 Permissible indicators microclimate.

 Table 6.3.
 Lighting requirements for residential and public buildings.

 Table 6.4.
 Temporary permissible levels of EMF created by PC in the

 workplace.

 Table 6.5.
 Harmful and dangerous factors when working with a

 computer.

 Table 6.6.
 Permissible levels of touch voltages and currents.

 Table 6.7.
 Initial data Calculation of the maximum permissible

 discharge.

 Table 6.8.
 Permissible concentration and maximum permissible

 emission of radionuclides from the designed NPP during its

 normal operation and in the repair mode.

 Table 6.9.
 F factor values.

 Table 6.10. n factor values.